scrouthtv/cpplint/CONTRIBUTING.rst

 Any kinds of contributions are welcome: Bug reports, Documentation, Patches.

-However cpplint is a bit special as a project because it aims to closely follow what Google does in the upstream repository.
+However, cpplint is a bit special as a project because it aims to closely follow what Google does in the upstream repository.
-That means Google remains the source of all major requirements and functionality of cpplint, where as this fork adds extensions to cpplint run on more environments and in more companies.
+That means Google remains the source of all major requirements and functionality of cpplint whereas this fork adds extensions to cpplint run on more environments and in more companies.
 The difference between this cpplint and Google should remain so small that anyone can at a glance see there is no added change that could be regarded as a security vulnerability.

-Here are some tips to make best use of your time:

-1. Feature suggestions should initially be opened at the `upstream repository <https://github.com/google/styleguide>`_, but feel free to open an issue here to and link to the upstream issue.

-2. Consider the goals and non-goals of this project:
+Please consider our goals and non-goals below before contributing.

 Goals:

 * Provides cpplint as a PyPI package for multiple python versions
-* Add a few features and fixes aimed at usages outside Google
+* Add features and fixes aimed at usages outside Google

 Non-Goals:

 * Become an independent fork adding major features
-* Fix python style issues in cpplint
+* Fix python style issues in cpplint (PRs welcome, but not recommended)

 Development